kenmoini/ocp4-ai-svc-nutanix/README.md

 This set of resources handles an idempotent way to deploy OpenShift via an Assisted Installer service onto a Nutanix cluster.

+> This repository has been depreciated in favor of https://github.com/kenmoini/ocp4-ai-svc-universal

 ## Operations

 What this Ansible content will do is the following: